 By Nehginpao Kipgen

-Kurt Campbell and Scott Marciel are expected to meet with senior military junta officials and members of the opposition, including detained Aung San Suu Kyi as well as representatives of ethnic minority groups.
-The administration announced on September 23 that it will pursue a direct and high-level engagement with Burma, while retaining sanctions.
+Kurt Campbell and Scott Marciel are expected to meet with senior military officials and members of the opposition, including detained Aung San Suu Kyi as well as representatives of ethnic minority groups.
+The administration announced on September 23 that it will pursue a direct and high-level engagement with Myanmar, while retaining sanctions.
 Though the visit is a short one, it will be a test of the engagement-sanction policy.

-There are critics who argue that the U.S. high-level attention validates the brutality of the junta that has waged war against its own people and imprisoned more than 2,200 political prisoners.
+There are critics who argue that the U.S. high-level attention validates the brutality of the junta which has waged war against its own people and imprisoned more than 2,200 political prisoners.
 Proponents of engagement, however, argue that the policy is a way forward to democratization for the country that has been under military rule since 1962.

 The good news is that Suu Kyi, the opposition leader, welcomes engagement for the fact that it is designed to be inclusive of the State Peace and Development Council, the National League for Democracy, and the ethnic minorities.

 Before the British colonization in 1886, the territories of ethnic minorities (Frontier Areas) were not part of the Burma proper.
 For example, the Shans were ruled by their own sawbwas (princes), and the Chins and Kachins were ruled by their own chiefs.
-The 1947 Panglong agreement served as the basis for the formation of the ‘Union of Burma’, and the country’s independence from the British in 1948.
+The 1947 Panglong agreement served as the basis for the formation of the “Union of Burma,” and the country’s independence from the British in 1948.

 Many have often failed to understand the complexity of the conflicts in this Southeast Asian nation.
-Until recently, many thought the conflicts are entirely between the Burmese military junta and the opposition on the question of democracy.
+Until recently, many thought the conflicts are entirely between the Myanmar military junta and the opposition on the question of democracy.

 The conflicts are largely the consequences of mistrust and misunderstanding between the majority ethnic Burman-led central government and other ethnic minorities because of the failure to implement the 1947 Panglong agreement.
 One significant agreement was granting “full autonomy” to the Frontier Areas, which has not materialized until today.